PGDay.EU 2009 in Paris is over. It was a very thrilling conference with many good impressions and interesting talks. But let’s stay in order.

 We (my wife, my son plus me) had met Andreas Kretschmer and his family on the Düsseldorf airport and headed together to Paris.
-In the evening Andreas and i reached the Dalibo office (on the way we could gaze in wonder about the impressive theft protection for the cars) just to find out that everyone is already in the restaurant ;-)
+In the evening Andreas and I reached the Dalibo office (on the way we could gaze in wonder about the impressive theft protection for the cars) just to find out that everyone is already in the restaurant ;-)

 The day ended (more exactly: the evening started) with a party, sponsored by EnterpriseDB, in the Les funables restaurant, near the venue, operated by Ivanne et Sidonie.
-That's the same company which did the catering for the conference and i have to admit i never attended a conference which such a good food.
+That’s the same company which did the catering for the conference and I have to admit I never attended a conference with such good food.
 I should not forget to tell about the cute kids shirts, weared by Andreas' daugther and our son (well, actually, someone have a good picture with the kids+shirt on it for me?)
 For anyone who asked: the shirts are made in a good copy-shop in my hometown (same shop which prints my training documents).
 And yes, we try to have some of the shirts for FOSDEM.

-On saturday we also had the developer room, which hosted interesting technical talks, in addition to the french and english track.
+On Saturday we also had the developer room, which hosted interesting technical talks, in addition to the French and English track.
 The closing session in the amphie theathre started with the group picture, followed by an auction for the two big blue plush elephants.
 Sean from EnterpriseDB gave both elephants a new home, thanks a lot for this.

 I would like to take the chance and thank everyone (in unsorted order) who helped and made this conference possible: